awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/create-bitbucket-association.md

    1. \(Optional\) In **Code review name**, type a name for your code review\.

+   1. \(Optional\) Expand **Analysis configuration file \- optional** to download a sample `aws-codeguru-reviewer.yml` file to use as a template\.
+Modify the file and upload it to the root directory of your repository\.
+For more information about the analysis configuration file, see [Suppress recommendations](recommendation-suppression.md)\.
+![\[The Run a repository analysis section with settings and sample YAML file information.\]](http://docs.aws.amazon.com/codeguru/latest/reviewer-ug/images/run-repo-analysis-config-file.png)

 1. \(Optional\) Expand **Tags** to add one or more tags to your repository association\.
 For more information, see [Tagging a repository association in Amazon CodeGuru Reviewer](tag-repository-association.md)\.

    1. Choose **Add new tag**\.